Child-Centred Play Therapy

 The most natural way for children to show us what’s on their minds, is through play

-What is Child-Centred Play Therapy (CCPT)
+What is Child-Centred Play Therapy

 The most natural way for children to show us what’s on their minds, is through play.
 Play helps children to express and process what they are thinking and feeling and toys are like children’s words.
 Play helps children process their feelings when words are not readily available.
 It supports children with making sense of the world around them and learn skills through play in a developmentally appropriate way.
 Play therapy is suitable form of therapy for children of all kinds.